iccmr-quantum/pqca/README.md

 ## Installation

-Install via `pip` from the command line as:
+Install via `pip` from the command line with the command:
 ```
 pip install pqca
 ```